 Victims, Witnesses, and Defendants with Mental Illness or Intellectual and Developmental Disabilities

 Individuals with intellectual and developmental disabilities (I/DD) or mental illness are overrepresented in the criminal justice system, as victims, witnesses, suspects, and defendants.
-In an effort to inform prosecutors’ strategies when working with these individuals, PCE, in collaboration with the Arc and NAMI, has developed a guide that includes the following information:
+In an effort to inform prosecutors’ strategies when working with these individuals, PCE, in collaboration with the Arc and NAMI, has developed this guide.

 - An overview of I/DD and mental illness and the legal obligations involved when interacting with people with I/ DD or mental illness